Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Research/Urban Morphogenesis/Evaluation of Modelling Techniques.md

 [[Cellular Automata]]
 ### How it Works?

-- Transition matrix determined by a function of neighbouring states, distance from key infrastructure (i.e. city epicentre)
+- Transition matrix determined by a function of neighbouring states, distance from key infrastructure (i.e. city epicentre) etc. - transition matrix can be derived from existing data for most simple model (look at probabilities cells transformed given neighbouring cells)
+- Lends itself to Moore neighbourhoods given structure of cells in HSLD
 ### Additional Approaches

 - Markov informed model takes pre-existing states